Opinion: I’m Ian Fleming’s biographer, there’s no way James Bond can be made PC

 But while several of his attitudes would be dismissed today, his work – with all its felicities and imperfections – should be left untouched, as it vividly represents how society operated during his lifetime.
 As a result, his output has found new favour in modern India, not least as a historical source which is studied for its vivid description of the late colonial period.

-Similarly, Fleming can be read – along with his contemporary Kingsley Amis – for his sophisticated journalist’s take on the mindless materialism of a society emerging blinking into the world after the deprivations of war, eager for new experience s which including foreign travel and sensual pleasure.
+Similarly, Fleming can be read – along with his contemporary Kingsley Amis – for his sophisticated journalist’s take on the mindless materialism of a society emerging blinking into the world after the deprivations of war, eager for new experiences which include foreign travel and sensual pleasure.

 He stated uncompromisingly that his books were “written for warm-blooded heterosexuals in railways trains, aeroplanes and beds”.
 In other words, he was writing for adults on the move in a modern society.

 The Roald Dahl stories which recently publicised this issue are aimed almost exclusively at children.
 While young minds should not be exposed to unnecessary cruelty, characters such as the tyrannical Miss Trunchbull in Dahl’s Matilda have emerged unscathed.
 Children enjoy the frisson which comes from a sense of naughtiness.
-Otherwise, the pantomime and Punch and Judy would not exist.
+Otherwise, the pantomime Punch and Judy would not exist.

 It is possible to preface such books with a warning of potentially offensive material and leave it to a reader, or a parent, to decide how to proceed.
 Inevitably it’s the big names, such as Dahl and Fleming, which are mainly affected.